Easy homemade lotion

 I almost didn’t.

-I even use it in my hair to calm frizzies and help define my waves a little bit.
+You can even use it in your hair to calm frizzies and help define waves a little bit.

 Multi-purpose items are my FAVORITE!
 Seriously.
-I don’t like having things that just do one job.
-If I can use something for a couple things, it makes me really happy.
+Who doesn’t like having things that can do more than one job?
+If I can use something for a couple purposes, it makes me really happy.

 So let’s talk about the awesome and simple ingredients in this homemade lotion…